 Any resident student who has taken academic coursework at any other accredited educational institution must request the Office of the Registrar of that institution to send an official transcript to the Valparaiso University Office of the Registrar, where an evaluation is made for possible acceptance of transfer credits.
 Courses with grades of C- or above are accepted for transfer credit.
 Grades are not transferable; only credit transfers.
-A Transfer Credit Approval Form is also required prior to the student enrolling at the host institution.
+A Transfer Credit Request Form is also required prior to the student enrolling at the host institution.

 Additional Requirements for Transfer of Credit

 Students must complete a Concurrent Enrollment form to register at another institution only for a fall or spring semester while concurrently enrolled during the same semester at Valparaiso University.
 This form is not necessary for a summer semester.

 The college or university must be a regionally accredited institution (Example: a member of the North Central Association of Colleges and Schools).

 Student must earn a grade of C- or better in a course to be transferred (unless a grade of C is required at Valparaiso University).

 A minimum of one-half the number of credit hours required for any major, minor, or interdisciplinary program MUST be earned in residence at Valparaiso University.